Je T'aime (Joy song)

-"Je T'aime" (RR: Jyuddemmeu) is a remake song recorded by South Korean singer and Red Velvet member Joy.
-Originally recorded and released by singer Hey in 2001, the song was re-recorded and was released on May 26, 2021, by SM Entertainment as a pre-release single from her special remake album, Hello.
+"Je T'aime" is a song recorded by South Korean singer and Red Velvet member Joy.
+It is a cover of a song originally recorded and released by singer Hey in 2001.
+The song was released on May 26, 2021, by SM Entertainment as a pre-release single from her special cover EP, Hello.
 Composed by Yoo Jeong-yeon and written by Lee Do-yeon, the track was reinterpreted from its jazzy vibes to a classical arrangement.
 It peaked at position 55 on South Korea's Gaon Digital Chart and peaked at position 21 on the Billboard K-Pop Hot 100 Chart.

 Background and composition

 According to SM Entertainment, Joy will be releasing a pre-release single, "Je T'aime", for her special remake album Hello on May 26, 2021.
 A mood sampler, track posters, and teaser images of the song were released through Red Velvet's official social media accounts.
 The track is a remake of the same name released by singer Hey in 2001."Je T'aime" was composed by Yoo Jeong-yeon, while the lyrics were written by Lee Do-yeon.
 It was reported that the song was reinterpreted from the track's original "fresh and jazzy vibes" into a "colorful and classical arrangement".
 The track includes a dance-like piano performance.
 Moreover, it has an "elegant string melody" that maximizes the "fantastic atmosphere" of the song.
 The song is composed in the key of D major with a tempo of 111 beats per minute.
 The lyrics is noted for "Joy's lovely confession with a sweet tone".